mikenye/TouchOSC-Layouts/README.md

 This basic layout allows you to:
 * Perform real-time control of Thrill's XY pad
 * Perform simple note-on/note-off
-* Play Thrill's "live" (useful for stage performances)
+* Play Thrill "live" (useful for stage performances)